aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

     $ # Anything but [0] after the Finished state signals a failure

 This was expected, since we used an invalid key in the input parameters.
-Situations like this happen (probably often...) in real life, so we built in AiiDA the tools to traceback the problem source and correct it.
+Situations like this happen in real life, so AiiDA provides tools to trace back to the source of the problem and correct it.

-A first way to proceed is the manual inspection of the output file of PWscf.
-You can visualize it with:
+A first way to proceed is to inspect the output file of PWscf.

 .. code:: console